-Instead, choose moderation.
 “The reality is that most people do eat far too much sugar,” says Yarker.
-“So there should be a focus on eating less sugar, but you don’t need to go to absolutes in order to be healthy.”
-So rather than absentmindedly noshing on chocolate while you work, save sweets for special occasions – a New Year’s fête, say, or the upcoming Valentine’s celebration.
-And when you do indulge, be sure to really, truly enjoy your treats.
+“So there should be a focus on eating less sugar.
+But you don’t need to go to absolutes to be healthy.”
+So rather than absentmindedly noshing on chocolate while you work, save sweets for special occasions.
+Like a New Year’s fête or a birthday.
+And when you do indulge, be sure to truly enjoy your treats.

 Skip: Avoiding restaurant meals altogether

 The urge to cook more meals at home is a noble one.
 After all, homemade meals do tend to be easier on your wallet and waistline than restaurant fare.
-Resolving to forego eating out entirely, however, can set you up for failure.
+Resolving to not eating out at all, however, can set you up for failure.
 “Whenever we say we’re never going to do something again, it makes us want to do it,” says Yarker.

 Skip: Launching into a drastically different diet

-“Often people say to me, ‘I’m stuck in a rut.
+“Often people say to me, ‘I’m in a rut.
 I know I’m not eating healthy,’” says Yarker.
 “And it is tempting to try a whole new diet.
-But if you’re making brand-new recipes for every lunch and every dinner, it becomes overwhelming and you’re likely to fall off.”
+But if you’re making brand-new recipes for every meal, it becomes overwhelming and you’re likely to fall off.”

 The bottom line?
 Small changes make for big results

-“If you can stick to 1 small change, that will build up your confidence so you can make another one,” says Yarker.
-“That 1-step-at-a-time approach ends up being more successful, even if it doesn’t seem as exciting as some of the big, sweeping changes.”
+“Stick to one small change.
+That will build up your confidence so you can make another one,” says Yarker.
+“That one-step-at-a-time approach ends up being more successful.
+Even if it doesn’t seem as exciting as some of the big, sweeping changes.”